 John Austria is a jazz pianist who has been performing and teaching professionally in New York City for over ten years.
 He performs regularly with the Sonny Simmons Quintet, Michael Marcus Quintet, and Makane Kouyate's West African/Jazz fusion ensemble "Denbaya.”
 John is a long time student of Dizzy Gillespie’s pianist Mike Longo and received his Bachelor's degree in music from The City College of New York with a focus in music theory.

 A native of Milwaukee, WI, Caitleen is a soprano and arts administrator currently based in New York City.
 She received her degrees in Vocal Performance from Indiana University's Jacob's School of Music, graduating with Departmental Honors in Music, and the Eastman School of Music, where she was also an Arts Leadership Certificate student.
 Caitleen works for UpBeat as Administrative Coordinator and as a violin teacher.
-An advocate for the universal accessibility of music, she is also Operations Director for Musicambia, an organization that creates musical conservatories in the prisons of the United States, and she co-runs Lynx Project (lynxproject.org), a nonprofit dedicated to connecting performers and audiences through art song.
-She was the recipient of Eastman’s 2015 Catherine Filene Shouse Fellowship Award, and was a 2016 Byron Fellow, and in 2017, performed in Marilyn Horne's The Song Continues program at Carnegie Hall.
+An advocate for the universal accessibility of music, she has also served as Operations Director for Musicambia, an organization that creates musical conservatories in the prisons of the United States, and she co-runs Lynx Project (lynxproject.org), a nonprofit dedicated to connecting performers and audiences through art song.
+She was the recipient of Eastman’s 2015 Catherine Filene Shouse Fellowship Award, was a 2016 Byron Fellow, and in 2017, performed in Marilyn Horne's The Song Continues program at Carnegie Hall.

 Mariel Bildsten currently works as professional trombonist in New York, playing mostly in jazz big bands and small groups, as well as world and Caribbean music, classical, funk, R&B, and Latin music bands.